Vancelott/CleverChatter/README.md

 ## Upcoming Features

 - Select a few random functions and generate questions for them.
-- Create a roadmap-like future in which the user can see what areas need to be improved.
+- Create a roadmap-like feature in which the user can see what areas need to be improved.

 ## Contributing